shoaibsakhawat/CSCE155-C-Lab02/worksheet.md

 language, the object-oriented extension of C, was born on December 30th, 1950.
 How old is he today?

+Today is 2023/10/21
+Your birthday was 1980/12/30
+Hello, bjarnestroustrup.
+You are 42 years, 42 weeks, and 1 days old today

+20 years difference as compaire to original year due to output error

 3. Software testing often involves testing code with known